briangormanly/4dflib-bcs-example/README.md

 ````

 <h2>How it works...</h2>
-If you go to MySQL (or whatever database you used, for the purpose of brevity I will be showing mysql commands here.) and issue:
+If you go to MariaDB (or whatever database you used, for the purpose of brevity I will be showing Maria / MySQL commands here.) and issue:
 ````SQL
 mysql> show databases
 ````